-BOZAR commissions the first oral anthology of the poetry of fashion designer, musician, painter, and Paris icon Vava Dudu.
+BOZAR commissions the first anthology of the poetry of fashion designer, musician, painter, and Paris icon Vava Dudu.
 Her poems that she publishes on garments transit fashion and music in an outstanding exercise of pop and punk cultures.
-Translated from French to English by New York artist, musician and educator Geo Wyeth, and edited by Castilian writer and curator Alberto García del Castillo, the anthology will be presented during an exceptional evening of readings and music.
+Translated from French to English by New York artist, musician and educator Geo Wyeth, and edited by Castilian writer and curator Alberto García del Castillo, this anthology is a threefold that includes: Five six-meter long drawings issued from a 2020 notebook of more and less recent poems and drawings by Vava.
+A book edited from the same notebook and published by Berlin-based publishing house TABLOID press.
+And the reading of those poems in an exceptional evening of words and music.

 Vava starts working in fashion in the 1990s.
 After experiences with designers like Jean-Paul Gaultier, for whom she designed corsets, she gains recognition for her collection of accessories in ancient beads.
 In 2001 she is awarded the prestigious ANDAM fashion price for her collaboration with Fabrice Lorrain.
 Vava and Fabrice refuse conventional costume making, instead they modify and write on already existing clothes in a DIY manner.
 In 2002 Vava, Nikolu and Stéphane Argillet form the electro-punk band La Chatte.
 Vava is the lyricist and singer of the band.
 Soon after, Vava starts publishing poems on second hand clothes that she customizes.
 Many of these poems are issued from her song writing practice with La Chatte, and are originally handwritten in French on garments styled in punk tastes.
 They have all been issued in uncountable copies and variations, which Vava writes and paints in exhibitions, shops, concerts and parties.
 Some are sold, some are kept in Vava’s studio in Paris.
 Courrèges and other fashion houses have recently collaborated with Vava.
 When writing, Vava uses markers, Vava stitches and draws, Vava uses paint: white paint on red faux leather.